 CAFOD's work in the Middle East

-Conflicts in the Middle East, particularly the war in Syria, have killed thousands of people and forced millions to flee their homes in a desperate search for safety.
+21st-century eruptions of conflict in the Middle East, particularly the war in Syria, have killed thousands of people and forced millions to flee their homes in a desperate search for safety.
 CAFOD is supporting these refugees in Lebanon and surrounding countries, as well as providing shelter, food and warmth to those arriving in western Europe.
-Find out more about our Refugee Appeal.

-Palestinians living in the occupied Palestinian territory (West Bank and Gaza) and in Israel or as refugees in neighbouring Lebanon are among the Middle East’s poorest and most disadvantaged groups.
-We’re supporting local partners to:
+Meanwhile, those affected by older conflicts must not be forgotten: Palestinians living in the occupied Palestinian territory (West Bank, East Jerusalem and Gaza) and in Israel or as refugees in neighbouring Lebanon are among the Middle East’s poorest and most disadvantaged groups.

 How your donations help families in the Middle East

 CAFOD works across the Middle East with people of all ethnicities and faiths to:

 - Provide protective advocacy, monitoring of rights abuses, and access to legal aid to ensure that people can live in dignity and peace, free from violence.

 - Help families to escape from the poverty trap through properly-paid work.